reactjs/react.dev/beta/src/content/learn/tic-tac-toe-tutorial.md

 `value` stores the value and `setValue` is a function that can be used to change the value.
 The `null` passed to `useState` is used as the initial value for this state variable, so `value` here starts off equal to `null`.

-Since the Square component no longer accepts props anymore, we'll remove the `value` prop from all nine of the Square components created by the Board component:
+Since the Square component no longer accepts props anymore, you'll remove the `value` prop from all nine of the Square components created by the Board component:

 ```jsx {6-8,11-13,16-18}
 // ...